Compound bow

 In modern archery, a compound bow is a bow that uses a levering system, usually of cables and pulleys, to bend the limbs.
 The compound bow was first developed in 1966 by Holless Wilbur Allen in North Kansas City, Missouri, and a US patent was granted in 1969.
 Compound bows are widely used in target practice and hunting.

-Compound bows are typically constructed of man-made materials such as fiberglass and carbon fiber, while traditional bows and warbows usually are entirely or partially made of wood or bamboo.
+Compound bows are typically constructed of man-made materials such as aluminium and carbon fiber.

 The pulley/cam system grants the user a mechanical advantage, and so the limbs of a compound bow are much stiffer than those of a recurve bow or longbow.
 This rigidity makes the compound bow more energy-efficient than traditional bows, as less energy is dissipated in limb movement.
 The higher-rigidity, more advanced construction also improves accuracy by reducing the bow's sensitivity to changes in temperature and humidity.

+History

 In literature of the early 20th century, before the invention of compound bows, composite bows were described as "compound".

+The compound bow was first developed in 1966 by Holless Wilbur Allen in North Kansas City, Missouri, and a US patent was granted in 1969.